idowuoluwakayode27/Go-farms/readme.md

 ##### **Users**
 1. Must be able to sign up
 2. Must be able to login
-3. Must be able to see all farm produce in their categories (Fishery, Poultry, Piggery, Crops etc.)
+3. Must be able to see all farm produce in their categories (Fishery, Poultry,Piggery, Crops etc.)
-4. Must be able to (buy by order) any product with a specified price tag
+4. Must be able to (buy by order) any product
 5. Must be able to update his/her order
 6. Must be able to delete his/her order
 7. Must be able to see all farms divisions (Trainings, House consultation,